Rule 5101:4-4-31 | Food assistance: anticipating income.

 (M) When are billed expenses deducted?

 Except as provided in paragraph (N) of this rule, a deduction is considered in the month the expense is billed or otherwise becomes due.
 However, in the case of reimbursable medical expenses, a deduction can only be considered within thirty days of receiving the verification of the amount of reimbursement.
 The phrase "otherwise becomes due" is meant to provide for deductions in situations where regular billing statements are not issued but the expenses nevertheless become due each month as in most rental arrangements.
 All of the preceding applies regardless of when the assistance group intends to pay the expense.
 Amounts carried forward from past billing periods are not deductible even if included with the most recent billing and actually paid by the assistance group.
 In any event, a particular expense may only be deducted once.
-Past due bills, except in the situation of medical expenses awaiting reimbursement, shall not be deducted.
+Past due bills, except in the situation of medical expenses awaiting reimbursement, is not to be deducted.

 (N) How are expenses anticipated?